vraravam/dotfiles/README.md

 This repo was created from the gists that I was using to help others adopt my machine setup.
 It contains the common dotfiles as well as the scripts that I use to share the machine setup.
 These scripts are idempotent and can run on a vanilla OS as well as once the whole setup has been completed.
 Each script will warn the users if its skipping a step, and if you want to rerun the script but force that step, you just need to delete the control `if` condition (you should have a basic understanding of shell programming to figure out what to delete/how to force without bypass).

+# Pre-requisite (if you want to capture data from your current mac)

+This section is important if you want to capture the installed softwares, etc from an existing setup.

+1. Use [this command](files/Brewfile#L7) to capture all libraries and softwares that you have already installed
+2. Use [this script](scripts/capture-defaults.sh) with the `-e` (export) option to export your application and system preferences.
+Please ensure that you edit the list of applications to what you have installed and would like to capture the preferences for.

 # Generic/Common Getting started

 The meta script to setup the macos machine from a vanilla OS can be run using the following command: